-It is expected that works and inundation associated with the Vinifera project will extend into the banks and bed of the Murray River within the border of NSW.
+Works associated upgrading the outfall into the Murray River along with inundation will extend into the banks and bed of the river within the border of NSW.
+The inundation area also extends into NSW.
 The affected land is within the Murray Shire Council.

-Local Environmental Plans (LEPs) guide planning decisions for local government area.
-However, the proposed works do not require development consent from the Murray Shire as the proposed works are permissible without consent under clause 13(3) of the NSW Murray Regional Environmental Plan No. 2 - Riverine Land.
+Local Environmental Plans (LEPs) guide planning decisions for the local government area.
+The proposed works do not require development consent from the Murray Shire as the proposed works are permissible without consent under clause 13(3) of the NSW Murray Regional Environmental Plan No. 2 - Riverine Land.
 The aim of the plan is to to conserve and enhance the riverine environment of the River Murray for the benefit of all users.